 Which made me think of some silly – not to say sad – stories I hear around.
 For example, a girl who intends to “kiss her way up in life”, in her own words, I swear.
 Her goal is to kiss one of the most popular boys in town.
 To achieve that, she’s kissing all his friends before, hoping to get to him, not a very clever move, is it?

 Another one was so disgusted when kissing her boyfriend that she had to distract herself every time with an imaginary war of tongues.
 If she had read this article, she would have known that it was her body telling her to ditch that frog.

 There are also those who make lists of people they’ve kissed or people they plan on kissing, like a to-do list.
 And others who brag about the number of people they kissed at a party; talk about killing the romance and taking the fun out of smooching!

-So you must remember this, a kiss is – NOT – just a kiss, even as time goes by… Sorry, Louis Armstrong.
+Now that you know the most interesting 12 facts about kissing, you must remember this, a kiss is – NOT – just a kiss.